chriskillpack/henri/README.md

 ```

 The utility assumes that the LLaVA server is available at `http://localhost:8080` and has a `POST /completion` endpoint that accepts `JSON` requests.
 You can use the `--server` option to specify a new server host and port.

+## LLaVA

+You will need to install and run the LLaVA model for yourself.
+For simplicity I used the [llamafile](https://github.com/Mozilla-Ocho/llamafile) variant, which is a single executable that embeds llama.cpp running as a server and the GGUF model parameters.
+Variant I [used](https://huggingface.co/jartine/llava-v1.5-7B-GGUF/blob/main/llava-v1.5-7b-q4.llamafile).

+## TODOs

+- Proper database schema migration
+- Switch timestamps in DB to integers? e.g. `approved_ts BIGINT NOT NULL DEFAULT (strftime('%s', 'now'))`
+- Thumbnail generation?